-- AFS-10 All Students Social Networking The purpose of this policy is to outline the IUSON guidelines for appropriate use of Internet social networking sites by students engaging in online discourse and identifying themselves with IUSON. - AFS-11 Students with Disabilities The School of Nursing must conform to the applicable federal, state and university policies, regulations and definitions regarding students with disabilities. - AFS-45 Failure to Progress and Dismissal from the Graduate ProgramTo delineate the circumstances constituting and consequences for failure to progress in the Gradute Program in the IU School of Nursing (IUSON). - AFS-46 MSN AdmissionThe objective of this policy is to delineate any criteria for admission and progression that is specific to the MSN program in the School of Nursing. - AFS-47 National Criminal Background Check for Graduate Students A national criminal background check is required of all individuals prior to matriculating into an IUSON graduate degree program and annually thereafter.
+- AFS-10 All Students Social Networking The purpose of this policy is to outline the IUSON guidelines for appropriate use of Internet social networking sites by students engaging in online discourse and identifying themselves with IUSON. - AFS-11 Students with Disabilities The School of Nursing must conform to the applicable federal, state and university policies, regulations and definitions regarding students with disabilities. - AFS-45 Failure to Progress and Dismissal from the Graduate Program - To delineate the circumstances constituting and consequences for failure to progress in the Graduate Program in the IU School of Nursing (IUSON). - AFS-46 MSN AdmissionThe objective of this policy is to delineate any criteria for admission and progression that is specific to the MSN program in the School of Nursing. - AFS-47 National Criminal Background Check for Students in Graduate Degree ProgramsA national criminal background check is required of all individuals prior to matriculating into an IUSON graduate degree program.
 Students are required to complete an original criminal history from the required national database.
 No criminal history check will be accepted from any other source.
-Once admitted, students will submit an updated national criminal background check on an annual basis, and at any time required by a clinical agency or change in their status.
-Students are responsible for notifying the Assistant Dean for Student Services in the IUSON Center for Academic Affairs on the IU Indianapolis campus within seven (7) working days of any change in their status.
-Students are financially responsible for obtaining all national criminal background information. - AFS-48 MSN Course Grade AppealsStudents have the right to appeal a final course grade assigned by a faculty member.
+Once admitted, students will submit an updated national criminal background check as required by the program, and at any time required by a clinical agency or change in their status.
+Students are responsible for notifying the Director of Clinical Placement in the IUSON Center for Academic Affairs on the IU Indianapolis campus within seven (7) working days of any change in their status.
+Students are financially responsible for obtaining all national criminal background information. - AFS-48 Graduate Student Course Grade Appeals Students have the right to appeal a final course grade assigned by a faculty member.
 The grounds on which a student may appeal a grade include prejudice, caprice, or other improper conditions such as mechanical error, or assignment of a grade inconsistent with those assigned to other students.
 Additionally, a student may challenge the reduction of a grade for alleged scholastic dishonesty.

-- AFS-49 Graduate Clock HoursConsistency in the interpretation of clock hours per credit hour for graduate students ensures fairness and promotes accurate calculation of clinical practice experience time. - AFS-50 Leave of Absence from the Graduate Program Students must maintain continuous enrollment within their designated graduate program track according to an approved written program plan.
-Students who are unable to maintain continuous enrollment for health or personal reasons may request a leave of absence from the program. - AFS-52 Transfer of Credits into the Graduate Program

-Graduate students may request to transfer in graduate credits earned at another institution to satisfy the requirements for their IUSON degree program.
-Guidelines for the acceptance of graduate credits may vary depending on the graduate degree program in which the student is enrolled.

-AFS-53 Graduate Program Reinstatement Following Dismissal
+- AFS-49 Graduate Clock HoursCconsistency in the interpretation of clock hours per credit hour for graduate students ensures fairness and promotes accurate calculation of clinical practice experience time - AFS-50 Leave of Absence from the Graduate Program Students must maintain continuous enrollment within their designated graduate program track according to an approved written program plan.
+Students who are unable to maintain continuous enrollment for health or personal reasons may request a leave of absence from the program. - AFS-52 Course Equivalency and Transfer of Credits into the Graduate Program Graduate students may request to transfer in graduate credits earned at another institution to satisfy the requirements for their IUSON degree program.
+Guidelines for the acceptance of graduate credits may vary depending on the graduate degree program in which the student is enrolled. - AFS-53 Graduate Program Reinstatement Following Dismissal